sickle-in-africa/big-data-epidemiology/README.md

 ## Course modules and their core reading materials

 For each module in the list below, click on the link to see the core reading materials.
-These materials are all completeley free and always available.
+These materials are all completely free and always available.
 Note that these links may change as the course is updated.

 * [Epidemiology](https://sickle-in-africa.github.io/bde.intro-epidemiology/): an introduction to epidemiology with a focus on sickle cell disease
 * [The Unix shell](https://sickle-in-africa.github.io/bde.shell-novice/): an introduction to command line programming